Vehicles traveling on the roads must be equipped with snow or all-weather radial tires or chains.

 Roads within the incorporated municipalities (Town of Bel Air, City of Havre de Grace, and City of Aberdeen)

 If you have a driveway, use it.
-The more cars off the road, the better and faster the operation can proceed, and the less likely it is that a vehicle will be plowed in, splashed by salt spray, or become the victim of a collision.
+The more cars off the road, the better and faster plowing can proceed, and the less likely it is a vehicle will be plowed in, splashed by salt spray, or become the victim of a collision.

-We ask that all portable basketball hoops (backstops) are to be removed from the Harford County right of way in order to help expedite our snow removal operation.
+Remove all portable basketball hoops (backstops) from the Harford County right of way to help expedite our snow removal operation.

-To help avoid the frustration that occurs when a snowplow covers your driveway with snow after you have shoveled, stand facing the road and shovel snow to the right into the yard instead of into the road.
+After you have shoveled, stand facing the road and shovel snow to the right into the yard instead of into the road.
+This will help avoid the frustration that occurs when a snowplow covers your driveway with snow.

 If you do not have a driveway, park on the even numbered side of the road in even years, and odd numbered side of the road in odd years, as close to the curb as possible.
 Move to the other side of the road after the plow has cleared it.
-Example: 2016-2017 season is an even year, and 2017-2018 will be an odd year.
+Example: The 2019-2020 season was an even year, and the 2020-2021 will be an odd year.

 Keep Vehicles Off Road